-Section 16.3. - Legal proceedings.
+Section 17.3. - Legal proceedings.

 No action or proceeding, civil or criminal, pending on the effective date of this Charter, brought by or against the Town or any board thereof, shall be affected or abated by the adoption of this Charter or by anything herein contained.
-All such actions or proceedings may be-continued notwithstanding the fact that the functions, powers and duties of any board which shall have been a party thereto may, by or under this Charter, be assigned or transferred to another board.
+All such actions or proceedings may be continued notwithstanding the fact that the functions, powers and duties of any board which shall have been a party thereto may, by or under this Charter, be assigned or transferred to another board.

 In the event of such transfer, the action or proceeding shall be prosecuted or defended by the board to which such functions, powers and duties have been assigned or transferred.